rootbeerking/Tilengine-Beef/README.md

 ## TODO:
 - Make sure Callbacks in src\Tilengine.bf (Line 27-31) are done/working correctly.
-- src\Enums\Input.bf (Line 21) Figure out why Beef thinks this is a duplicate of None instead of a new value.
 - Figure out why I can't pass null to certain functions as I should be able to in C. For example if I try to set a Layer using TLN.SetLayer(0, null, foreground) I get an error saying "unable to implicitly cast 'null' to 'TLN.Types.Tileset'"
 - Rewrite examples to Beef